Looking for a business loan? You may be able to get additional funding from an unexpected source: Your life insurance policy.

 What is a collateral assignment of life insurance?

-A life insurance collateral assignment is when you use your policy as collateral to get a loan.
+A life insurance collateral assignment is when you use your policy’s cash surrender value as collateral to get a loan.
 Until you pay off the debt, the lender has a claim to some or all of the death benefit.

 Appointing the lender as an assignee (rather than a beneficiary) limits their death benefit claim.
 If you pass away, they can receive the remaining loan balance.
 After the loan has been repaid, the remaining benefit will be given entirely to your beneficiaries.